systeminit/si/app/docs/src/reference/secrets.md

 :::

 :::warning
-Unlike updating secrets through the Web Application, embedding secrets in your own programs using the Public API can expose leak those secrets.
+Unlike updating secrets through the Web Application, embedding secrets in your own programs using the Public API can expose them.
 We recommend injecting the values through environment variables or other means, rather than hard-coding them in your API calls.
 :::

 </TabPanel>